Azure-Samples/azure-search-power-skills/Vision/AnalyzeFormV2/Readme.md

 ## Requirements

 In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure Forms Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.
-The [prebuilt invoice model](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/concept-invoices) is available in the 2.1 preview API.
+The [layout service](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/concept-layout) is available in the 2.1 preview API.

 ## Settings